BCS-WebDev/Week6-Homework/README.md

-# Week6-Homework
+# Weather Forecast
 BootCampSpot Web Development - Week 6 Homework

-# Notes on Weather Forecast & APIs
+## Notes on Weather Forecast & APIs
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Weather forecasts predict the weather with some accuracy for the coming two weeks or more.
 Generally reliable, forecasts are used by people if they are planning for travel or other outings.
 People usually